Jail detained King may be demolished

 Photo courtesy of Wikimedia

-MIAMI – The jail that contained Dr. Martin Luther King, Jr. and other protesters during the Civil Rights Movement in St. Augustine may be demolished.
+MIAMI – The jail that detained Dr. Martin Luther King, Jr. and other protesters during the Civil Rights Movement in St. Augustine may be demolished.

 The county’s Cultural Resource Review Board is set to discuss the possibility of destroying the St. Johns County Detention Center Annex building in a meeting on Monday, February 10th, according to Cox Media Group.